notgull/piet-cosmic-text/CONTRIBUTING.md

 # Contribution

 We welcome contributions to this project.
-Please feel free to open GitHub issues, pull requests, or comments.
+Please do not open issues or pull requests on the GitHub mirror.
+Please open tickets on our [`todo.sr.ht`](https://todo.sr.ht/~notgull/theo) page and submit patches to our [mailing list](https://lists.sr.ht/~notgull/theo-devel).

 ## Coding Style